Things to do in Vietnam’s Mekong Delta

 So, unsurprisingly, there are many things to do in Vietnam’s Mekong Delta, and any exploration of the south should focus at least one day in both the placid canals and the effervescent floating markets.
 At Incredible Asia Journeys, we’ve created this comprehensive guide to the top attractions in Vietnam’s Mekong Delta.

-Floating Markets
+1. Floating Markets in Mekong Delta

 Thousands of boats once made up the floating market at Cai Rang, but modern Vietnam has less time for genuine business on the river now that bridges carry large-haul trucks straight over it.
 Still, the sight of hundreds of shop-boats plying the silken waterways is one of Vietnam’s typical scenes and visiting the bubbling floating markets is most certainly one of the top things to do in the Mekong Delta.

-Cai Rang
+1.1.
+Cai Rang Floating Market

 Cai Rang Floating Market was recognized as a National Intangible Cultural Heritage in 2016

 The most lively, colourful market in the Mekong Delta is, naturally, its most famous.
-The 300-or-so boats that still remain on the waters of the Mekong at Cai Rang continue life unabated; selling produce, cooking food and generally reveling in the vivacity around it.
+The 300-or-so boats that remain on the waters of the Mekong at Cai Rang continue life unabated; selling produce, cooking food and generally revelling in the vivacity around it.
 From a sampan boat, a local of Can Tho City, 6km from the market, will row you out, taking you on an unplanned route around the mass of boats, flitting in between gaps and generally greeting all 300 of their friends in endearingly boisterous ways.

 Vendors at Cai Rang have to hang their wares from the top of a pole that rises above all the water-level bustle.
 You can see the flags of fruit, clothes and upturned, empty liquor bottles standing high above the boat, adding to the intensely colourful scene from above.
 Vendors selling food tend to rely on people’s sense of smell rather than nailing a lone noodle to the top of a pole, and far-off boats can be beckoned closer with the help of your very obliging boat rower.

-Cai Be
+1.2.
+Cai Be Floating Market

 If the idea of two hours on a sampan boat amid a maelstrom of activity doesn’t appeal to you, feel free to head to Vinh Long Province, 2 hours from Ho Chi Minh City.
-There are a few advantages in heading to Cai Be over Cai Rang, including the much shorter travel time, fewer tourists, less hustling and the fact that Cai Be stays open later for visitors arriving from Ho Chi Minh City.
-Cai Be sells pretty much exactly the same merchandise as Cai Rang, with the only difference in scenery being a picturesque Catholic cathedral that stands on the riverbanks.
+There are a few advantages to heading to Cai Be over Cai Rang, including the much shorter travel time, fewer tourists, less hustling and the fact that Cai Be stays open later for visitors arriving from Ho Chi Minh City.
+Cai Be sells pretty much the same merchandise as Cai Rang, with the only difference in scenery being a picturesque Catholic cathedral that stands on the riverbanks.

-Long Xuyen
+1.3.
+Long Xuyen Floating Market

 A lot of the Mekong Delta’s floating markets are very similar, and a visit to more than one is unnecessary, but if you’re more into local experiences, then Long Xuyen in An Giang Province is the one you should visit.
-Long Xuyen doesn’t usually make any ‘top things to do in the Mekong Delta’ lists, but its exclusion is perfect for travellers looking for hidden gems and a lack of commercialisation.
-There is still a lively atmosphere but the pressuring for buying which is sometimes felt at Cai Rang and Cai Be is much milder here, giving you free reign over a bountiful market operated and visited almost exclusively by locals.
+Long Xuyen doesn’t usually make any ‘top things to do in Mekong Delta’ lists, but its exclusion is perfect for travellers looking for hidden gems and a lack of commercialisation.
+There is still a lively atmosphere but the pressure for buying which is sometimes felt at Cai Rang and Cai Be is much milder here, giving you free reign over a bountiful market operated and visited almost exclusively by locals.

 Long Xuyen floating market is called by many people as a floating village in An Giang

 While many people argue between the food cultures of Hanoi and Ho Chi Minh City, it should be noted that the deep south of Vietnam has its own traditions and dishes that they are rightly proud of.
-Steaming bowls of Hu Tieu and leo are doled out daily from rustic boats across the Mekong Delta’s floating markets, giving tourists a chance to taste a unique, seafood and fruit-based culture evolved over thousands of years.
+Steaming bowls of Hu Tieu and Leo are doled out daily from rustic boats across the Mekong Delta’s floating markets, giving tourists a chance to taste a unique, seafood and fruit-based culture that evolved over thousands of years.
 The region’s tropical fruits account for a staggering 70% of the entire country, and, in a country as obsessed with rice as Vietnam, to have 60% of its overall output of this precious grain must feel like an incredible achievement.
 Indulge yourself in the food here, it’s certainly one of the best activities in Vietnam’s Mekong Delta.

+2.1.
 Hu Tieu

 As with the rest of the country, the colourful appearance of the food in the Mekong Delta makes up for half of its appeal.
 Brown fish balls, pink and purple squid, red pepper, green celery, light orange shrimp and white noodles get to know each other in a clear broth of Hu Tieu, one of the deep south’s most beloved specialities.
 The presence of seafood is felt strongly in Hu Tieu, and you can enjoy its salty flavour while floating serenely on the Mekong.
 Gordon Ramsay did exactly this and was compelled to deem the broth of Hu Tieu the best he’s ever had.